TWChennai/RecruitX-Backend/README.md

       `create role recruitx login createdb;`

 #### Coding style
-2 spaces instead of tabs for all indentation
+  1. Use 2 spaces instead of tabs for all indentation
+  2. Run the `credo` hex package to find issues (credo is a static code analyzer)

+      `mix credo --strict`
 #### To start your Phoenix app:
   1. Install dependencies with

       `mix deps.get`